tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 Lttng1 is "Idle"

 @2
-User0_0 is "ros2 run pkg node"
+User0_0 is "ros2 run pkg0 node0"
 Hook0 is WAIT
 User0_0 -> Hook0

 @3
-User1_0 is "ros2 run pkg node"
+User1_0 is "ros2 run pkg1 node1"
 Hook1 is WAIT
 User1_0 -> Hook1